LaunchCode-Education-Archived/skills-front-end/studios/flicklist/5/README.md

 * Note that your search form ("Search by Topic") and header ("Browse Movies") should be placed inside Container B.
 * Give Container A-1 an attribute of `id="browse-info"`
-* Place A-1 and A-2 inside a Bootstrap <a href="http://getbootstrap.com/components/#wells" target="_blank">well</a> by wrapping the entire row that holds A-1 and A-2 inside a wrapper div with `class="well"`
+* Place A-1 and A-2 inside a Bootstrap [well](http://getbootstrap.com/components/#wells) by wrapping the entire row that holds A-1 and A-2 inside a wrapper div with `class="well"`
 * Don't be afraid of breaking what you currently have.
 * Google "Bootstrap Grid" if you need a refresher.
 * Feel free to "cheat" by opening the Studio Demo in your browser and inspecting its HTML with the dev tools.